Jiansen/Play20/README.md

+# TAkka-Play 2.1

+This project is forked from the [original Play repository](https://github.com/playframework/Play20) on 27 June 2013

+In this project, Akka actors will be replaced by TAkka actors.

+There will be two phases of evolution
+- TAkka actor with untyped Play APIs
+- TAkka actor with typed Play APIs

 # Play 2.1

 Play 2.1 is a high productivity Java and Scala Web application framework, integrating all components and API needed for modern Web application development.